justinpeh97/singlish-english-nmt/README.md

 cd data/generate_data
 python3 reddit_scrape.py --client_id id --client_secret secret --user_agent agent
 ```
 id, secret and agent are the client_id, client_secret and user_agent used to create the Reddit instance.
 They can be obtained by following the instructions on this website: https://towardsdatascience.com/scraping-reddit-data-1c0af3040768 .
-If you wish to change remove/add subreddits to the list of subreddits being scraped, simply edit the subreddit.txt file found in [data](https://github.com/justinpeh97/singlish-english-nmt/tree/main/data/generate_train_data) .
+If you wish to change remove/add subreddits to the list of subreddits being scraped, simply edit the subreddit.txt file found in [data](https://github.com/justinpeh97/singlish-english-nmt/tree/main/data/generate_data) .
 The default number of posts scrapped per subreddit is 3000, which is found to generate around 13+ million sentences.
 If you wish to specify another number, use the optional argument --post_per_subreddit .

 ### Singlish dataset

 ```
 python3 hwz_scrape.py
 ```
 If no arguments are specified, then all comments from all threads will be scraped.
-Scraping all 200000+ threads generated 13+ million sentences, meaning that on average, there are 60+ sentences per thread.
+Scraping all 200000+ threads generated 13+ million sentences, hence on average there are 60+ sentences per thread.
 However, the number of sentences per thread varies greatly, with some thread having as few as <10 sentences, while others having over 100000 sentences. --max_per_thread controls the maximum number of comments to scrape from each thread and hence, controls the variability of the data. --num_threads controls the number of threads to scrape. --thread controls the URl of the thread to scrape from.
 The default is the EDMW thread.

 ## Dataset Preprocessing